Cricket: New Zealand great Sir Richard Hadlee opens up on cancer battle

 • The Tim Southee illusion - it's time to appreciate a NZ great

-New Zealand's all-time leading test wicket-taker, Hadlee is enjoying being able to set his own schedule now that he has got through the low points which came with chemotherapy, which resulted in him losing 10 kilograms, which he has since regained.
+New Zealand's all-time leading test wicket-taker, Hadlee is enjoying being able to set his own schedule now he has got through the low points which came with chemotherapy, which resulted in him losing 10kg he has since regained.

 At the moment, one of those tasks includes assisting with the establishment of the Sir Richard Hadlee Sports Centre – an indoor facility at Hagley Oval in Christchurch which aims to give local cricketers, and other sporting codes, the opportunity to develop.